Parvovirus B19: Treatment

 At the moment, there are no treatments that directly target parvovirus B19 virus.
 Intravenous immunoglobulin therapy (IVIG) therapy has been a popular alternative because doctors can administer it without stopping chemotherapy drugs like MEL-ASCT.
 Also, the treatment's side effects are rare as only 4 out of 133 patients had complications (2 had acute kidney injury and 2 had pulmonary edema) even though 69 of the patients had organ transplants and 39 of them were HIV positive.
 This is a large improvement over administering rituximab.
 The monoclonal antibody against the CD20 protein has been shown to cause acute hepatitis, neutropenia via parvovirus B19 reactivations, and even persistent parvovirus B19 infection.
-However, it is important to note that IVIG therapy is not perfect as 34% of treated patients will have a relapse after 4 months.
+IVIG therapy is not perfect; 34% of treated patients have a relapse after 4 months.

-Diagnostics and Vaccination
+Diagnostics and vaccination

 There is no routine laboratory test for B19V, but in case of the doctor is suspecting a B19V infection patient's blood will be drawn.
 The blood is then tested for antibodies.

 As of 2020, no approved human vaccine existed against parvovirus B19.
-Bernstein et. al. tested in 2011 a possible candidate vaccine that was produced in insect cells.
-For the vaccine VP2/VP1 VLPs (virus-like particle) were used.
-This vaccine was approved to the I clinical phase, but was stopped due to unexplained reactions in patients.
-It was argued that the reaction could have been due to the PLA2 activity in VP1u.
-The reaction was either to the PLA2 activity releasing arachidonic acid and precursors of inflammatory mediators or the usage of insect cells.
-The PLA2 activity can be reduced or fully removed with site-directed mutagenesis.
-So this could still act as a candidate vaccine, but further research is needed.
+Bernstein et al. tested in 2011 a possible candidate vaccine that was produced in insect cells, VP2/VP1 VLPs (virus-like particle) were used.
+This vaccine was approved to the I clinical phase but was stopped due to unexplained reactions in patients.